joaks1/python-tabular-data/README.md

 # The exercise

-Write a Python script to perform the linear regression we did above but for each of the three species of *Iris* separately.
+Write a Python script to perform the linear regression and create the plot we did above but for each of the three species of *Iris* separately.
 Use
 [best practices](https://github.com/joaks1/python-script-best-practice)
 when writing your script.
 For example:

 -   Make your code modular and reusable by breaking it up into functions.
 -   Use docstrings to document your script and functions.
+-   Write expressive code (e.g., use descriptive variable names).
 -   Make your script importable by using `if __name__ == '__main__'`.